jodeleeuw/robot_competition_2020/Milestone 4/readme.md

 }
 ```

 Here's a video of the robot solving a maze and playing the tune.
+Note the L H H L L pattern of pitches at the end corresponds
+to the turns being L R R L L.

 [![YouTube Video](https://img.youtube.com/vi/Q6VOK72gTTk/0.jpg)](https://youtu.be/Q6VOK72gTTk)